Sean Zawadzki: 2024 season

+2025 season

+Zawadzki notched his first goal in 2025 for the Crew on April 26, scoring the first goal in a 2–1 win at home against the San Jose Earthquakes.
+He would score again two weeks later in the dying moments of the match to rescue a 2–2 draw for the Crew against the Philadelphia Union.
+Zawadzki missed time on two occasions throughout the season due to knee injuries, but was still able to make 35 appearances across all competitions.

+2026 season

+Following the retirement of Darlington Nagbe after the 2025 season, Zawadzki was named captain of the Crew.
+He was also rewarded with a contract extension until 2030.

 International career

 Zawadzki made his debut for the senior United States national team on January 20, 2024, in a friendly against Slovenia.
+During his 2025 club season, he was called up on three different occasions, but was forced to withdraw for all three due to injury before making any appearances.

 Style of play

-Described as a "Swiss Army knife" due to his ability to play multiple positions, Zawadzki has been praised by coaches for his attitude, work rate, and passing range.
+Described as a "Swiss Army knife" due to his versatility, Zawadzki has been praised by coaches for his attitude, work rate, leadership, and passing range.
 Zawadzki commented on his own playstyle: "I’m someone who’s going to connect with the ball.
 I’m not someone who gets forward very often, but when it’s needed, I will.
 And someone who’s going to do whatever is needed, do some dirty work, if possible, try and break up tackles and do that stuff too.”

 Personal life

 Born in the United States, Zawadzki is of Polish descent.